 - 103. The BCWMC will fund 100 percent of eligible project costs for those projects listed in the 10-year CIP (Table 5-3).
 Eligible project costs are listed in Table 5-1.
 The Commission will determine eligibility of project costs following the completion of a feasibility study for the project.
 The projects will be funded in accordance with the BCWMC joint powers agreement and (specifically) Minnesota Statutes 103B.251.
 The BCWMC will follow the process for ordering projects as outlined in its joint powers agreement and summarized in Section 5.2.1.1. - 104.
 The Commission will review projects that trigger BCWMC review.
-The types of projects that must be submitted to the BCWMC for review, the BCWMC's review procedure, submittal requirements, guidelines, design criteria, etc. are provided in the BCWMC's document Requirements for Improvements and Development Proposals (BCWMC, November 2008, as revised) (Appendix F). - 105.
-At the request of the member cities, the BCWMC will review projects that would not otherwise trigger review per the BCWMC's Requirements for Improvements and Development Proposals (BCWMC, November 2008, as revised) (Appendix F). - 106.
-The BCWMC will review local water management plans for compliance with this Plan's goals and policies. - 107.
-The BCWMC will annually evaluate member cities' compliance with the goals and policies of this Plan (see Section 5.1.1.6).
+The types of projects that must be submitted to the BCWMC for review, the BCWMC's review procedure, submittal requirements, guidelines, design criteria, etc. are provided in the BCWMC's document Requirements for Improvements and Development Proposals (BCWMC, 2015, as revised). - 105.
+At the request of the member cities, the BCWMC will review projects that would not otherwise trigger review per the BCWMC's Requirements for Improvements and Development Proposals (BCWMC, 2015, as revised). - 106.
+The BCWMC will review local water management plans for compliance with this Plan's goals and policies.

+- 107. The BCWMC will annually evaluate member cities' compliance with the goals and policies of this Plan (see Section 5.1.1.6).
 The BCWMC will take appropriate administrative or legal action in response to non-compliance. - 108.
 The BCWMC will review applications for MDNR Work in Public Waters Permits. - 109.
 The BCWMC will annually review and update its 10-year CIP.
-The BCWMC will re-evaluate new or proposed additions to the CIP annually or as new data or opportunities develop, with consideration for the criteria outlined in policy 110.

-- 110. The BCWMC will consider including projects in the CIP that meet one or more of the following "gatekeeper" criteria. - Project is part of the BCWMC trunk system - Project improves or protects water quality in a priority waterbody - Project addresses an approved TMDL or watershed restoration and protection strategy (WRAPS) - Project addresses flooding concern
+The BCWMC will re-evaluate new or proposed additions to the CIP annually or as new data or opportunities develop, with consideration for the criteria outlined in policy 110. - 110.
+The BCWMC will consider including projects in the CIP that meet one or more of the following "gatekeeper" criteria. - Project is part of the BCWMC trunk system (see Section 2.8.1, Figure 2-14 and Figure 2-15) - Project improves or protects water quality in a priority waterbody - Project addresses an approved TMDL or watershed restoration and protection strategy (WRAPS) - Project addresses flooding concern